-Victoria has been offering a state-accredited 22273VIC Diploma of Agronomy program which was approved in 2009, based on a scoping study conducted in 2007 (current accreditation due to expire June 2019).
-Feedback from the industry is that this program teaches useful and needed skills which would benefit the industry if they were widely available.
+Victoria has been offering a state-accredited 22273VIC Diploma of Agronomy program, which was approved in 2009, based on a scoping study conducted in 2007 (current accreditation is due to expire June 2019).
+Feedback from the industry is that this program teaches useful and needed skills which, if they were widely available, would benefit the industry.

 The accredited qualification was developed with the support of the Victorian Grains Industry Training Network.
-The 2007 scoping study identified the differing needs of industry between public sector and large enterprise, which were best met through University programs, and the private sector which needs hands-on skills and applied knowledge in different situations (Wachsmann and Goldsmith, 2010), The development and delivery of a new Diploma of Agronomy Course).
+The 2007 scoping study identified the differing needs of industry between the public sector and large enterprises, which were best met through University programs, and the private sector, which needs hands-on skills and applied knowledge in different situations.
 In 2014, the Victorian reaccreditation application noted that industry believes that while degree graduates have valuable research and scientific skills, they often lack the technical and applied skills required for a career in agronomy.
 Recent consultations have elicited that applied agronomy also gives farmers and horticulturalists the ability to make informed decisions regarding production systems when dealing with agronomists employed by retail-based companies.